-11.2.
-Procedural Requirements
+2. Procedural Requirements

-In addition to the QA/QC requirements delineated in the MOU and EPM, DOT&PF has procedural requirements for Project Management Plan (PMP) and Public Involvement Plan (PIP) development in its Highway Preconstruction Manual (HPCM) and Civil Rights Office requirements for public involvement processes.
+In addition to the QA/QC requirements delineated in the MOU, EPM, and the Evidence of QA/QC Process - EAs & EISs document downloadable from the SEO website, DOT&PF has procedural requirements for Project Management Plan (PMP) and Public Involvement Plan (PIP) development in its Highway Preconstruction Manual (HPCM) and Civil Rights Office requirements for public involvement processes.
 Note that when requirements from these DOT&PF resources overlap, the more extensive process will apply.

+2.1.
 Alaska Highway Preconstruction Manual (HPCM)